Verizon denies allegations that it’s degrading mobile data service for Hurricane Florence victims

 Asked by The Post to respond to the complaint, Verizon said the case involving Hurricane Florence is different.

 “On North Carolina, we are not throttling,” said Richard Young, a Verizon spokesman.
-“The most likely scenario is that the customer, who can’t connect to the internet, is in an area that has lost cell service.”
+“The most likely scenario is that the customer, who can’t connect to the Internet, is in an area that has lost cell service.”
+Young said he has reached out to the reddit user who posted the claim, but has not received a response.
+Without further information, said Young, Verizon cannot confirm the person is a customer.

 The company’s network is running “at 98 percent in the Florence-impacted areas,” Young added.
 The company said it had prepared for the storm by hardening its facilities, by sending extra fuel to power mobile generators hooked up to vulnerable cell sites and by bringing in mobile cell towers.